Should I advertise?

 It's a particular segment of the population who listens to a particular radio station.
 We'll try to match our radio station and dayparts to the target demographic most likely to buy your product or service.

 What is "reach and frequency"?

-An advertising term that calculates how many people you'll reach with your commercial ("reach") and how often they'll hear your message ("frequency").
-Research shows that if most of a radio station's audience hears your ad 3 times, you will make a significant impression that will yield results!
+Reach and Frequency are radio adverting terms that indicate how many people your commercial will reach ("reach") and how often they'll hear your commercial ("frequency").
+Research shows that if most of a radio station's audience hears your ad 3 times, you will make a significant impression that will result in traffic and sales!

 I tried advertising once and it didn't work.
 Why would it work this time?